ryscher/old-vagrant-dryad/README.md

 ## Emails from Dryad

 Dryad sends email notifications for many reasons, including workflow changes and user registrations.
+Before email will be sent, the configuration for default.mail.server.disabled will need to be set to "false" in the maven settings.xml.

 By default, `localhost` is used for the mail server.
 If you'd like to use a real mail server, you can reconfigure this.
 See `settings.xml` in [How to install Dryad](http://wiki.datadryad.org/How_To_Install_Dryad).
 Within the vagrant virtual machine you can simply run `run_mailserver.sh`.
 This script runs a "dummy" mailserver that accepts any incoming mail and displays it on the screen.

     ubuntu@precise64:~$ run_mailserver.sh
     =================================================